For organisations interested in private in-house sessions, please click here for more information.

 Suitability

-Examples of these roles include: Principal Designers, Designers, Construction directors, construction planners, construction health and safety managers / advisors, estimators, site managers, quantity surveyors, temporary works coordinators, temporary works supervisors.
+Examples of these roles include: Principal Designers, Designers, Construction directors, construction planners, construction health and safety managers / advisors, estimators, site managers, quantity surveyors, temporary coordinators, temporary supervisors.

 This programme has been developed by Ian Horton-Plant, Sam Chernanko and Kim Basta.